CHS Counseling

 afsaneh.doctorsafaie@coronadousd.net Extension 2080

-Kristen Ereno, CUSD Lead Counselor (Dual Enrollment Contact and CTE Coordinator)
+Kristen Ereno, CUSD Lead Counselor (Dual Enrollment Contact)

 kristen.ereno@coronadousd.net Extension 2101